neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 boundary layers.
 Journal files, or Python-scripted Cubit inputs, are used to create meshes in Exodus II format.
-The MOOSE framework accepts meshes in a wide range of formats that can be generated with many commercial and free meshing tools; Cubit is used for this example because the content creator is most familiar with this software, though similar meshes can be generated with your preferred meshing tool.
+The MOOSE framework accepts meshes in a wide range of formats that can be generated with many commercial and free meshing tools; other tutorials will make meshes natively within MOOSE.

 ### Solid Mesh
   id=solid_mesh